MjDAnalyst/Demand-forecasting-Retail-Inventory/README.md

 Approach

-1. Data cleaning & EDA — checked for missing values, duplicates, and outliers.
-The dataset itself was clean (no nulls, no duplicates), but flagged ~673 rows with a negative `Demand Forecast` value and ~715 statistical outliers in `Units Sold` (kept in, not dropped — they look like genuine high-demand days).
+1.Data cleaning & EDA — checked for missing values, duplicates, and outliers.
+The dataset itself was clean (no nulls, no duplicates), but flagged ~673 rows with a negative `Demand Forecast` value and ~715 statistical outliers in `Units Sold` (kept in, not dropped, they look like genuine high-demand days).
 2.Volatility analysis — compared coefficient of variation across products, stores, and regions.
 3. Seasonality analysis — checked day-of-week, monthly, and labeled-season patterns.
 4.Promotion impact analysis — compared units sold on promotion/discount days vs. not, including a discount-tier breakdown.